Verified-Intelligence/alpha-beta-CROWN/README.md

-neural network architectures (e.g., **CNN**, **ResNet**, and various activation functions), thanks to the versatile **[auto\_LiRPA](http://github.com/Verified-Intelligence/auto_LiRPA) library developed by us**. α,β-CROWN can provide **provable robustness guarantees against adversarial attacks** and can also verify other general properties of neural networks.
+neural network architectures (e.g., **CNN**, **ResNet**, and various activation functions), thanks to the versatile **[auto\_LiRPA](http://github.com/Verified-Intelligence/auto_LiRPA) library developed by us**. α,β-CROWN can provide provable robustness guarantees against adversarial attacks and can also verify other general properties of neural networks, such as [Lyapunov stability](https://arxiv.org/pdf/2404.07956) in control.

-α,β-CROWN is the **winning verifier** in [VNN-COMP 2021](https://sites.google.com/view/vnn2021), [VNN-COMP 2022](https://sites.google.com/view/vnn2022), and [VNN-COMP 2023](https://sites.google.com/view/vnn2023) (International Verification of Neural Networks Competition) with the highest total score, outperforming many other neural network verifiers on a wide range of benchmarks over 2 years.
+α,β-CROWN is the **winning verifier** in [VNN-COMP 2021](https://sites.google.com/view/vnn2021), [VNN-COMP 2022](https://sites.google.com/view/vnn2022), and [VNN-COMP 2023](https://sites.google.com/view/vnn2023) (International Verification of Neural Networks Competition) with the highest total score, outperforming many other neural network verifiers on a wide range of benchmarks over 3 years.
 Details of competition results can be found in [VNN-COMP 2021 slides](https://docs.google.com/presentation/d/1oM3NqqU03EUqgQVc3bGK2ENgHa57u-W6Q63Vflkv000/edit#slide=id.ge4496ad360_14_21), [report](https://arxiv.org/abs/2109.00498), [VNN-COMP 2022 report](https://arxiv.org/pdf/2212.10376.pdf),
 [VNN-COMP 2023 slides](https://github.com/ChristopherBrix/vnncomp2023_results/blob/main/SCORING/slides.pdf) and [report](https://arxiv.org/abs/2312.16760).

-α,β-CROWN combines our efforts in neural network verification in **a series of papers building up the bound propagation framework** during the past five years.
-See the [Publications](#publications) section below.
+The α,β-CROWN team is created and led by Prof. [Huan Zhang](https://huan-zhang.com/) at UIUC with contributions from multiple institutions.
+See the **list of contributors** [below](#developers-and-copyright). α,β-CROWN combines our efforts in neural network verification in a series of papers building up the bound propagation framework since 2018.
+See [Publications](#publications) below.

 Supported Features
 ----------------------